KSOK-FM

 KSOK-FM (95.9 FM) is a radio station broadcasting a variety hits format.
 Licensed to Winfield, Kansas, United States, the station serves southeast of the Wichita area.
-The station is currently owned by Doxa Wave LLC.
+The station is currently owned by Christi & Steve Lungren, through licensee Doxa Wave, LLC.

 History

 In January 2022, KSOK-FM flipped its format from country to variety hits branded as "95.9 Bob FM".
-The flip followed Doxa Wave LLC purchasing the station from Cowley County Broadcasting.
+The flip followed Doxa Wave, LLC purchasing the station from Cowley County Broadcasting.